Ristela Review: Effectiveness, Ingredients, Cost, and More

 One thing to keep in mind is that a supplement like Ristela may owe a lot of its effectiveness to the placebo effect.
 That’s because sexual arousal is highly suggestible, so telling women a pill will make them enjoy sex more tends to become a self-fulfilling prophecy.

-Our view is that Ristela may help you improve your libido, but there are other strategies you can try that can be just as effective.
+Overall, Ristela may help you improve your libido, but there are other strategies you can also try.

 Dr. Honaker believes that improving the intimacy in your relationship is the best way to improve sexual satisfaction.